What are HTTP security headers?

-HTTP security headers are a subset of HTTP headers and are exchanged between a web client (usually a browser) and a server to specify the security-related details of HTTP communication.
-Some HTTP headers that are indirectly related to privacy and security can also be considered HTTP security headers.
-By enabling suitable headers in web applications and web server settings, you can improve the resilience of your web application against many common attacks, including cross-site scripting (XSS) and clickjacking.
-See our whitepaper on HTTP security headers for a detailed discussion of available headers.
+HTTP security headers are a subset of HTTP headers that is related specifically to security.
+They are exchanged between a client (usually a web browser) and a server to specify the security details of HTTP communication.
+There are also other HTTP headers that, although not directly related to privacy and security, can also be considered HTTP security headers.

-When we talk about web application security, especially on this blog, we usually mean finding exploitable vulnerabilities and fixing them in application code.
-HTTP security headers provide an extra layer of security by restricting behaviors that the browser and server allow once the web application is running.
-In many cases, implementing the right headers is a crucial aspect of a best-practice application setup – but how do you know which ones to use?
+When we talk about web application security on this blog, we often mean finding exploitable vulnerabilities and fixing them in application code.
+HTTP security headers operate on a different level, providing an extra layer of security by restricting behaviors permitted by the browser and server once the web application is running.
+Implementing the right headers in the right way is a crucial aspect of any best-practice application setup – but how do you choose the ones that make the biggest difference?

-As with other web technologies, HTTP headers come and go depending on browser vendor support.
-Especially in the field of security, headers that were widely supported a few years ago can already be deprecated.
+As with other web technologies, HTTP protocol headers come and go depending on current protocol specifications and support from browser vendors.
+Especially in security, where de facto standards can arise and fall out of favor quite independently of official specs, it’s not unusual to find headers that were widely supported a few years ago but are deprecated today.
 At the same time, completely new proposals can gain universal support in a matter of months.
-Keeping up with all these changes is not easy.
-To help you decide what to implement, Invicti checks for the presence and correctness of many HTTP security headers and provides clear information and recommendations.
+Keeping up with the latest developments is not easy, but leading application security solutions such as Invicti can help by automatically checking for the presence and correctness of HTTP security headers and providing clear recommendations.

-When enabled on the server, HTTP Strict Transport Security (HSTS) enforces the use of encrypted HTTPS connections instead of plain-text HTTP communication.
-A typical HSTS header might be:
+When enabled on the server, the HTTP Strict Transport Security header (HSTS) enforces the use of encrypted HTTPS connections instead of plain-text HTTP communication.
+A typical HSTS header might look like this:

 Strict-Transport-Security: max-age=63072000; includeSubDomains; preload

-This would inform the visiting web browser that the current site (including subdomains) is HTTPS-only and the browser should access it over HTTPS for the next 2 years (the
+This informs any visiting web browser that the site and all its subdomains use only SSL/TLS communication, and that the browser should default to accessing it over HTTPS for the next two years (the

 max-age value in seconds).
 The

 preload directive indicates that the site is present on a global list of HTTPS-only sites.
-Preloading is intended to speed up page loads and eliminate the risk of man-in-the-middle (MITM) attacks when a site is visited for the first time.
+The purpose of preloading is to speed up page loads and eliminate the risk of man-in-the-middle (MITM) attacks when a site is visited for the first time.

-The Content Security Policy (CSP) header is the Swiss Army knife of HTTP security headers and the recommended way to protect your websites and applications against XSS attacks.
-It allows you to precisely control permitted content sources and many other parameters.
+The Content Security Policy header (CSP) is something of a Swiss Army knife among HTTP security headers.
+It lets you precisely control permitted content sources and many other content parameters and is recommended way to protect your websites and applications against XSS attacks.
 A basic CSP header to allow only assets from the local origin is: